To become a Certified Beekeeper, Applicants must:

 The Practical test will be up to the Applicant to arrange with the help of their local chapter.
 Applicants are responsible for their own suit and veil, smoker and hive tool to manipulate the bee hive.
 They are not required to use their own hives.
 Applicants should contact their local club for assistance in finding an Examiner to administer the Practical test.

-The practical test may be administered by Journeyman, Master or Master Craftsman Beekeepers.
+The practical test may be administered by Certified, Journeyman, Master or Master Craftsman Beekeepers.

 After testing is complete, the Examiner is responsible for returning the form to the MBP Committee.